@svelte-put/toc

 Notice the highlighted lines, specifically:

-• the createTocStore helper is used to create an idiomatic Svelte store, whose items property will be populated with the extracted toc elements and can track activeItem if the observe option is set to true
+• new Toc({ ... }) creates a Toc instance, powered by Svelte runes, whose items property will be populated with the extracted toc elements and can track activeItem if the observe option is set to true,

-• the complementary optional toclink action is used on anchor tags within the table of contents to help save some manual effort and keep behavior consistent with the main toc action.
-See Complementary TocLink for more details.
+• The associated toc.actions.link action is placed on anchor tags within the table of contents to quickly setup clickable link to matching toc elements.
+See toc.actions.link for more details.

 <main